Looking at several trip itineraries for a weekend away from Paris, we could not choose between going east or west… or maybe north or south.

-After discussing possible routes, we decided that making a stop in Honfleur on the Saturday night was the best solution to avoid driving too much, and have time for dinner in the famous little town.
+After discussing possible routes, we decided that making a stop in Honfleur on a Saturday night was the best solution to avoid driving too much and have time for dinner in the famous little town.

 Our 2-day Normandy road trip itinerary included 3 steps: Etretat, Honfleur and Deauville/Trouville.

 Leaving Paris early in the morning, around 8 am, we started our Normandy road trip and made the 2-hour driving journey to Étretat without any problem but with a constant rain that wasn’t a particularly good sign for our weekend.
 Arriving in Étretat, we could not park in the city center as the main parking was already full and had to go to the one above the city, about 10 minutes away by foot.
 By then, the weather had magically improved and we started to see rays of sunlight piercing the clouds as we were walking in the tiny streets to approach the seaside.